Nitrile: Hydrolysis

-Note that strictly speaking, these reactions are mediated (as opposed to catalyzed) by acid or base, since one equivalent of the acid or base is consumed to form the ammonium or carboxylate salt, respectively.
+Strictly speaking, these reactions are mediated (as opposed to catalyzed) by acid or base, since one equivalent of the acid or base is consumed to form the ammonium or carboxylate salt, respectively.

 Kinetic studies show that the second-order rate constant for hydroxide-ion catalyzed hydrolysis of acetonitrile to acetamide is 1.6×10^-6 M−1 s−1, which is slower than the hydrolysis of the amide to the carboxylate (7.4×10^-5 M−1 s−1).
 Thus, the base hydrolysis route will afford the carboxylate (or the amide contaminated with the carboxylate).
 On the other hand, the acid catalyzed reactions requires a careful control of the temperature and of the ratio of reagents in order to avoid the formation of polymers, which is promoted by the exothermic character of the hydrolysis.
 The classical procedure to convert a nitrile to the corresponding primary amide calls for adding the nitrile to cold concentrated sulfuric acid.
 The further conversion to the carboxylic acid is disfavored by the low temperature and low concentration of water.